Yilin-Yang/TypeVim/README.md

 of those types.

-It also includes some goodies, like a `bind` function; a pretty-printer for lists,, dictionaries, and Partials (even when these objects are self-referencing); an [object-oriented wrapper](autoload/typevim/Buffer.vim) around vim buffers; and a *roughly* [A+ compliant](https://promisesaplus.com/) implementation of [Promises](autoload/typevim/Promise.vim), all in pure VimL.
+It also includes some goodies, like a `bind` function; a pretty-printer for lists, dictionaries, and Partials (even when these objects are self-referencing); an [object-oriented wrapper](autoload/typevim/Buffer.vim) around vim buffers; and a *roughly* [A+ compliant](https://promisesaplus.com/) implementation of [Promises](autoload/typevim/Promise.vim), all in pure VimL.